daoism-systems/safe-decentralized-registry/readme.md

 Demo is deployed at https://charming-pony-72144d.netlify.app

-This POC website works with a React and a ComposedDB Node.
-It is meant to demonstrate the flow of storing Safe signatures on ComposeDB that is indexing Safe models(composites).
+This proof-of-concept website is built with React and ComposedDB Node.
+It is designed to demonstrate the process of storing Safe signatures on ComposeDB, which indexes Safe models (composites).

 # How to test it?

-To test the POC dApp functionality:
+To test the functionality of the POC dApp:

-1. select a `Görli testnet` on your metamask
+1. Select the `Görli testnet` in your Metamask wallet

-2. connect your wallet
+2. Connect your wallet

-3. press `sign in with ethereum`
+3. Press `sign in with ethereum`

-4. sign a message that will allow to dapp to write write to ComposeDB models for you
+4. Signa message that will allow the dApp to write to ComposeDB models on your behalf

-5. Insert your safe to ComposeDB (if there are no safes in dropdown, that means that you don't have Safes deployed on Goerli testnet)
+5. Insert your safe into ComposeDB.
+Izf there are no safes in the dropdown, that means you do not have any Safes deployed on the Görli testnet.

 <div>
   <img src="https://i.imgur.com/YxQccor.png" width=70%>